Watching The Next Batch Of Monsoon Moisture – KION546

 It’s back to normal across the region for the next few days.
 We will experience the familiar low coastal clouds, afternoon valley winds, and fairly seasonable to slightly cool temperatures through the rest of the week.
 Another pulse of monsoon moisture is possible out of the weekend however.
 At the very least, we’ll see some high cloudcover.
 At the most, we’ll have to watch again for lightning chances.

-Overnight: Patchy fog and drizzle possible with overnight low clouds.
+Overnight: Low clouds fill back in around the bay with fog and drizzle possible.
 Expect lows in the 50s for most areas.

 -------------------------------------------------------------------------